 After graduating from IU, Jones traveled to New York City to pursue a career in dance, but it became clear that her true passion was yoga.
-In 2015, she co-founded SKY TING YOGA, which now has three locations—and counting—in Brooklyn and Manhattan.
+In 2015, she co-founded SKY TING YOGA.

 “I wanted to open a space that felt like home and offered a place for community in a city that can seem lonely.
 I wanted a space where teachers are valued and people [can] become friends,” Jones says.

-In an effort to expand that community beyond SKY TING’s studio walls, Jones leads yoga retreats across the globe and is currently developing SKY TING TV—an online video subscription platform that allows students to take classes from virtually anywhere.
+In an effort to expand that community beyond SKY TING’s studio walls, Jones leads yoga retreats across the globe and her team recently launched SKY TING TV—a subscription-based streaming service that allows students to take classes from virtually anywhere.

 For our readers, we asked the IU alum to a create a travel-sized yoga routine—a 10-minute mind and body reset that can be accomplished wherever your travels might take you.

 1. Warm up the spine by alternating between Cat Pose (top) and Cow Pose (bottom).
 Repeat for 10 rounds.